sarumanbeef/Rubiks_Cube_Solver_LM/README.md

 An optimized, single threaded C++ implementation of Kociemba's Algorithm while maintaing a tiny memory footprint of **~3MB of RAM**.

 ## Highlights
-* **Optimal Solution:** The engine first quickly comes with an optimal solution equal to or less than 20 moves.
+* **Short Solution:** The engine first quickly comes with a short solution equal to or less than 20 moves.
-* **Hunt For Shortest Solution:** If given enough time, the engine continues to search for better solution.
+* **Hunt For Optimal Solution:** If given enough time, the engine continues to search for better solution.
 The program exits when the shortest possible solution for the given scramble has been found.

 ---